zordicom/crisp_controllers/README.md

 ## Features

-- 🤖 Operational Space Controller as well as Joint Impedance Controller for torque-based control.
+- 🤖 Operational Space Controller as well as Cartesian Impedance Controller for torque-based control.
 - 🚫 No MoveIt or complicated path-planning, just a simple C++ `ros2_controller`.
 Ready to use.
 - ⚙️ Dynamically and highly parametrizable: powered by the `generate_parameter_library` you can modify stiffness and more during operation.
 - 🐍 Python interface to move your ROS2 robot around without having to think about topics, spinning, and more ROS2 jargon!
 Check [crisp_py](https://github.com/utiasDSL/crisp_py) for more information and examples.